equinor/ert/README.md

 ### Developing C++

-C++ is the backbone of ERT as in used extensively in important parts of ERT.
+C++ is the backbone of ert as in used extensively in important parts of ert.
 There's a combination of legacy code and newer refactored code.
 The end goal is likely that some core performance-critical functionality will be implemented in C++ and the rest of the business logic will be implemented in Python.

-While running `--editable` will create the necessary Python extension module (`src/ert/_clib.cpython-*.so`), changing C++ code will not take effect even when reloading ERT.
-This requires recompilation, which means reinstalling ERT from scratch.
+While running `--editable` will create the necessary Python extension module (`src/ert/_clib.cpython-*.so`), changing C++ code will not take effect even when reloading ert.
+This requires recompilation, which means reinstalling ert from scratch.

 To avoid recompiling already-compiled source files, we provide the